The Nike “swoosh.” The golden arches of McDonalds. The spare beauty of the Apple symbol.

 They’ve created inspirational television spots that make their brand more of a verb than a noun in your mind.

-This video never mentions the brand by name.
+This video doesn’t mention the brand by name until the very end.

 But you know it’s Nike.
 There’s a theme, a tone, and a vibe to their ads.